chrisgscott/email-sequence-generator-api/project_roadmap.md

 - [ ] Add endpoints for checking sequence generation progress
 - [ ] Implement endpoint for manually triggering email sends
 - [ ] Create endpoint for updating or canceling scheduled emails

-### Testing
-- [ ] Develop unit tests for core functionalities
-- [ ] Create integration tests for the email generation and sending process

-### Documentation
-- [ ] Update API documentation
-- [ ] Create user guide for email sequence generation process
-- [ ] Document the process of creating and adding new generators

 ### Security Enhancements
 - [ ] Review and enhance authentication mechanisms